svealinnea/Space-Age/README.md

 Should corerctly respond that a person is not alive if they are 0 | 0 | "You are not alive!"

-Should correctly respond that a person is dead if they are over 100 | "You have become dust"
+Should correctly respond the amount of years someone is over the expectancy if they are | 101 | 1

 ## Technologies Used